 Here’s how you can trade the S&P 500

-The S&P 500 is widely available in a range of wrappers, including as an ETF.
+The S&P 500 is widely available in a range of wrappers, including as an Exchange Traded Fund.
 The first ETF to be launched in the US tracked this index.
-It is also available as a future or option contract, or as a CFD.
+It is also available as a future or option contract, or as a Contract for Difference.
 UK residents can trade the index through a tax-free Spread Betting broker.
 Many index-linked investment products will also track it.Advertisement